-13. Subsidized Affordable Housing
+12. Subsidized Affordable Housing Initial Priority: Near-term

 For the lowest-income renters to secure housing that is affordable typically requires some type of rental subsidy to reduce the cost of rent.
 These programs typically take the form of affordable properties, where the rent of all or a portion of the units is maintained at a lower-than-market level or the renter is only required to pay a set percentage of their income towards rent despite the nominal rent level.
 Another form of subsidy is through a housing choice voucher assigned to the household which is portable.